 The Marais district area is often referred to as the “Temple” and if you are into conspiracies and catholic history you will most certainly love to know why the area is referred to as such.
 There was once a medieval fortress that stood in the area.
 The fortress was built by the infamous military order known as the Knights Templar, Paris.
 Just like the 2nd Arrondissement, the 3rd Arrondissement is located near the heart of Paris but luckily for you, also forgotten by tourists.
 Long the aristocratic district of Paris, it hosts many outstanding buildings of historic and architectural importance.
 There are a few museums in the area and, again, if you love history, Musée Carnavalet is a must.
 This is a Paris museum, that highlights the city’s past and reveals its diverse personality.
 Unfortunately, the museum is closed for renovations until the end of 2019.
 You can visit The Hôtel de Soubise, a lovely Renaissance mansion, that houses the French National Archives.

 The 4th Arrondissement is at the heart of Medieval Paris.
 The Notre Dame, St. Chapelle, the National Museum of Art in the Pompidou Center, and Hôtel-de-Ville (city hall) are all located here.
 Although the Notre Dame Cathedral had a tragic accident in 2019 it will be wrong not to include it in this post.
 Notre Dame Cathedral is one of the most known cathedrals in the world.
 Before the fire, you could climb 422 steps to get to the Notre Dame Bell Towers for a beautiful view of Paris and close up on Gargoyles.
-The length of the line to get in the Cathedral would depend on the season.
+The length of the line to get into the Cathedral would depend on the season.
 In early spring you would spend around 30 min to get in and about an hour to get up to the Bell Tower.
 They operated with two different entrances and separate prices for the Cathedral and the Towers.
 The view from the Bell Tower was lovely.

 The Marais neighborhood that spills from the 3rd Arrondissement into the 4th arrondissement, contains the Place des Vosges, known as the most beautiful square in Europe.
 The 4th Arrondissement is known for its cozy shops, gardens, and museums.
 Great to enjoy in all seasons, the area has become Paris’ most branché (fashionable in French) quarter.